Salmons Brook: Course

 in an area prone to serious flooding.
-Running in a westerly direction through wasteland and under the Lea Valley Lines railway it is quickly joined by the outflow of the Deephams Sewage Treatment Works.
+Running through wasteland and under the Lea Valley Lines railway, it is quickly joined by the outflow of the Deephams Sewage Treatment Works.
 Flowing through the Eley Industrial Estate and close to the Edmonton Incinerator, the brook can be seen as it passes under the North Circular Road at Angel Road before merging with Pymmes Brook.

 Geology, origin and evolution

 The main geological formation underlying the Salmons Brook catchment area is Eocene London Clay.
 The uppermost part of this formation - the "Claygate Beds" - has a higher sand content.
 In some parts of the higher sections of the catchment area, the London Clay is overlain by "Stanmore Gravel" and "Dollis Hill Gravel" (both Quaternary pre-glacial fluvial deposits), and by Quaternary glacial till.
 From Slades Hill southwards, there are alluvium deposits on the Salmons Brook valley floor.
 And east of Bush Hill, the brook crosses extensive Quaternary river terrace deposits laid down by the River Lea.

 As a west bank tributary of the lower River Lea, Salmons Brook came into being about 400,000 years ago, after the Anglian glaciation.
 During that glaciation, ice from the north of England advanced at least as far south as Watford, Finchley and Chingford.

 Until the Anglian glaciation, the River Thames flowed north-eastwards via Watford, through what is now the Vale of St Albans, then eastwards towards Chelmsford and the North Sea.
 As a result of the glaciation, the Thames was diverted to a more southerly route, broadly along the line of its current course.

 Prior to the Anglian glaciation, a "proto-Mole-Wey" river was flowing northwards from the Weald and North Downs, through the "Finchley depression" and Palmers Green, to join the proto-Thames somewhere around Hoddesdon, at what is today an altitude of around 60 metres.
 It was this river which, during the course of the early and middle Pleistocene, deposited the "Dollis Hill Gravel" at successive altitudes.

 When the Anglian ice sheet diverted the Thames southwards, the Mole-Wey was cut off at Richmond.
 Meltwater from the retreating Anglian ice sheet gave birth to a south-flowing lower River Lea, and that river cut into and followed in part the line of the former proto-Mole-Wey.
 It flowed into the newly diverted Thames, which at that time was spread over a wide flood plain extending as far north as Islington.